shizukaziye/MudaeFarm/README.md

 **WARNING**: selfbots are officially banned.
 It is considered an API abuse and is [no longer tolerated](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).

-This is a simple bot I wrote in a few hours that automatically rolls and claims Mudae waifus/husbandos.
+This is a simple bot that automatically rolls and claims Mudae waifus/husbandoes.

 ## Setup